 If you’re pregnant and considering adoption, the process can seem overwhelming at first.
 You might have fears that you’re “giving up” your baby.
 But the more you learn about adoption, the more you come to realize it doesn’t mean that at all.
-Adoption means you are making plan for your child’s future.
+Adoption means you are making plans for your child’s future.
 It means you’re making a selfless choice to put your baby’s needs before your own.
 It means, in other words, that you’re a great mom.

 1. Consider Your Options

 Before deciding on the path you wish to take with your pregnancy, consider all your options.
 Some of those options include parenting, adoption, or abortion.
 An adoption agency will work with you to explore all of your options to help you discover a plan that feels right.
-Or you can do your own research online, or talk with trusted friends and family.
+Or you can do your own research online or talk with trusted friends and family.
 Pregnancy centers can also be a good resource.
-If you’ve decided that adoption is the right choice, the next step is to reach out to an agency.
+If your partner is involved with the pregnancy, it can be important to discuss your thoughts and feelings.

 2. Contact an Adoption Agency

 You might also want to consider what type of financial and emotional support the agency can provide.
-It’s important to make sure you’ll like working with the Adoption Specialist —is she friendly and caring?
-Make sure she’s someone you’ll want by your side on your adoption journey.
+It’s important to make sure you’ll like working with the Adoption Specialist — are they friendly and caring?
+Make sure they’re someone you’ll want by your side on your adoption journey.

 3. Pick an Adoption Plan

 Once you’ve selected the agency you want to work with, you can decide on what type of adoption plan you want: open adoption, semi-open adoption, or closed adoption.
-The type of adoption plan you chose will determine the kind of contact you will have with the adoptive family and the baby throughout the adoption process as well as in the future.
+The type of adoption plan you choose will determine the kind of contact you will have with the adoptive family and the baby throughout the adoption process as well as in the future.
 Your agency will help you understand what the options are, so you can decide what feels right for you.

-4. Pick a family (If You Want To)
+4. Pick a Family (If You Want To)

-Picking a family is an exciting part of the process!
-And the choice of a family for your baby is entirely up to you.
-If you would prefer not to choose the family, that’s up to you as well.
+However, if you would prefer not to choose the family, that’s up to you as well.
+Your Adoption Specialist is able to match you with an adoptive family instead.
 But whether you decide to pick the adoptive parents or not, your baby will be matched with a wonderful family.

 5. Plan For The Hospital

-At this point, all of your big decisions have been made.
-Now it’s time to plan for the hospital, with the support of your Adoption Specialist.
+At this point, all of your big decisions have likely been made.
+Now it’s time to plan for the hospital with the support of your Adoption Specialist.
 We’ll help guide you through the entire process, and we’ll be there to support you during your labor and delivery.
 Your Adoption Specialist can even be in the room with you during delivery.
 You get to decide what feels best.

 6. Place the Baby for Adoption

-7. Receive Support
+7. Receive Continued Support